ueharaneal/Find-top-10-Songs-of-Artist-Choice/README.md

 Create a spotify account at https://developer.spotify.com/documentation/web-api.
-Once the account is created you will able to find client_ID and client_seceret
+Once the account is created you will able to find client_ID and client_secret